bioinfo-upch/linear-models-enzymatic-function/README.md

 - Comparison of fluctuations, RMSFs, and electrostatic potentials profiles for all the structures under study, highlighting the WT profiles in red.

 - Three boxplots of fluctuations, RMSFs, and electrostatic potentials per position along PZAse for structures with a relative k<sub>cat</sub> greater or equal than 50, and other three similar boxplots for structures with a relative k<sub>cat</sub> less than 50.

-- A boxplot of fluctuation per pesition along all the PZAse for enzymes with a catalytic constant under the median value
+- Three CSVs files with the outputs of non parametric tests per position for the mean value of fluctuations, RMSFs, and electrostatic potentials.

 # File: distance_analysis.Rmd